Carnegie Mellon University traditions: Kiltie Band

 The Kiltie Band is the concert and marching band of Carnegie Mellon University, Pittsburgh, Pennsylvania, United States.
 It is known for wearing kilts, in recognition of the Scottish-American ancestry of Andrew Carnegie, the founder of the university.
-As of 2017, the band's director is music professor Paul Gerlach.
+As of 2021, the band's director is Carnegie Mellon and Kiltie alumnus Jeremy Olisar.
+The previous director, serving the band for 38 years, was music professor Paul Gerlach.
 The band was formed in 1908 with seven members and has grown to more than 130 members.
 The band took the field for its first official performance on November 25, 1922 on what would have been Andrew Carnegie's 87th birthday.
 Until 1957, the band was male only, but in that year a female flutist joined and by 1961 there were eleven young women in the band.
 In the early nineties the band, under the direction of Paul Gerlach who was known as the Director For Life without the Possibility for Parole, started a new tradition within the band.
 Drawing inspiration from the critically acclaimed 1975 film, Monty Python and the Holy Grail, a trumpeter of the band (Ray Strobel), wrote an arrangement of King Arthur's Quest for the band.
 To this day, a King takes to the track every home game between the third and fourth quarters, to quest for the Grail, with his loyal steed, Patsy.
 The Kiltie Marching Band consists of musicians and colorguard and plays at all Carnegie Mellon home football games.
 There is a new show every week with music ranging from traditional marches and oldies to current pop tunes and jazz standards.
 After football season, the Kiltie Concert Band plays a holiday concert and two spring concerts, including a performance at Carnegie Mellon’s Spring Carnival.
 Additionally, a part of the band gets together and acts as a pep band for the basketball teams.
 Membership is open to all members of the campus/community without audition.
 Participants must do their best to promote the success of the ensemble through attendance, attitude, and dependability.